programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 {% include figure.html filename="en-or-agent-based-model-communication-networks-01.png" alt="List of output of the model's agents, each printing the line 'Hi, I am agent X', with X ranging from 0 to 9." caption="Figure 1.
 Currently, the only thing our agents do is say 'Hi!'" %}

-> _Bonus Question 1_:
+> **Bonus Question 1**:
-Try changing the scheduler from RandomActivation to BaseScheduler.
+> Try changing the scheduler from `RandomActivation` to `BaseScheduler`.
 What do you observe at the agent's output?
-How would you need to define your agents if you would like to use StagedActivation? *Hint*: Take a look at the source code of `mesa.time`!
+How would you need to define your agents if you would like to use StagedActivation?
+> *Hint*: Take a look at the source code of `mesa.time`!

 #### 2.5.3 Agent Step